shahanakhundmir/Telegraph-TechTask/README.md

 ✨ Getting the Comments data via an endpoint on the front-end

-✨ Add the sorting function fo the comments to order by date and likes.
+✨ Add the sorting function for the comments to order by date and likes.

 ✨ Fix the ordering of items in mobile view

-✨ Message icon for comments section is not displaying correctly